EphraimSiegfried/safespot/README.md

 To test if everything worked, enter 'whoami.\<your-domain\>.com'.
 It might take a moment before you see the authentication screen from Google.

+Lastly you will have to go to ``/opt/docker/alertmanager/config/alertmanager.yml``.
+There you will have to change the following things:
+- Domain in ``smtp_from``
+- Domain in ``smtp_auth_username``
+- Password in ``smtp_auth_password``
+- Email in ``receivers-email``.

+If you want to use a different smtp server than outlook, then you will have to change that as well.

-If something isn't working as intended, you can use these different commands to figure the problem out:
+If something isn't working as intended, you can use these different commands to figure out the problem:

 ```bash
 sudo docker stack ls # list all stacks (should be one)